The Department of Biology offers the following academics for students:

 The program offers intensified study for selected students.
 Emphasis is on the acquisition of knowledge and the comprehension of ideas.
 Honors study includes courses in general education and in specialized departmental areas.
 For Biology majors, honors study allows for flexibility with opportunities for independent study through supervised reading in the sophomore and junior years and directed research in the senior year

-The Department of Biology offers graduate programs leading to the Master of Science and Doctor of Philosophy degrees in two major areas of concentration: 1) Cell and Molecular Biology (CMB) and 2) Ecological, Environmental and Systematic Biology (EESB).
+The Department of Biology offers a graduate program leading to the Doctor of Philosophy degree in two major areas of concentration: 1) Cell and Molecular Biology (CMB) and 2) Ecological, Environmental and Systematic Biology (EESB).
 CMB offers specialization in immunology, cell biology, molecular biology, genetics, neurobiology, physiology, developmental biology, microbiology and bioinformatics, while EESB offers specialization in ecology, evolutionary biology, environmental biology, conservation biology, and organismal biology.
-Incoming graduate students may elect any area of their choice leading to either M.S. or Ph.D. degree; however, the Ph.D. program is the major focus of the departmental graduate program.
+Incoming graduate students may elect any area of their choice leading to a Ph.D. degree.
 The department also participates in the M.D./Ph.D. degree program jointly offered by the Graduate School and Howard University College of Medicine.

 A message from the Biology Honors Program Advisor

 Welcome to the Department of Biology academic section of the website.
 We hope you are able to find all the information required to make the most informed decisions.
 Please do not hesitate to reach out to us for any and all clarifications regarding our academic programs.

 Courtney J. Robinson, PhD

 Director Phages Program